 9. Compensation

-Pharmacists will be reimbursed for the delivery of the myCare start service from pharmaSuisse.
+Pharmacists will be reimbursed for recruitment of usual care patients and the delivery of the myCare start service from pharmaSuisse.
 The packages that can be billed for the myCare Start service are as follows:

+Usual care patients: CHF 20 per successful recruitment of a usual care patient (success refers to a patient consenting to be part of the study)

+Intervention patients:

 CHF 20 for each completed myCare Start Consultation One

 CHF 30 for each completed myCare Start Consultation Two (including final report to the doctor).